johannesbottcher/templateConfusion/exampleDeedyResume.md

 one with the openfonts as found on the git-repo, one with *other* open free fonts to substitute the Mac fonts (namely TeX Gyre Heros and Lato).
-Overleaf, also has another version of the template, which does have inly one column instead of two.
+Overleaf, also has another version of the template, which does have only one column instead of two.

 ```
 Locale         , template Version , class date , note           , url